ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

     :language: python
     :linenos:

-To be precise, there will be two models: one that predicts the first line of treatment (the treatment a simulant receives at the time of incidence of MM) and another that predicts later lines (at time of 1st, 2nd, 3rd, etc relapse).
+To be precise, there will be two models: one that assigns the first line of treatment (the treatment a simulant receives at the time of incidence of MM) and another that assigns later lines (at time of 1st, 2nd, 3rd, etc relapse).
 Each pickled object is an sklearn Classifier, implemented by an sklearn Pipeline.
 This object has a :code:`predict_proba` method which takes a pandas DataFrame of covariates and returns a 2d numpy array of probabilities.
 That returned array